 Performance outcomes Acceptable outcomes For development that is accepted subject to requirements and assessable development Amenity PO1 Opening hours are consistent with maintaining a reasonable level of amenity for nearby land in a residential zone.
 AO1.1 Hours of opening are limited to 6am to 10pm.
 PO2 Development minimises impacts on the amenity of surrounding land in a residential zone having regard to noise, odour, vibration, air or light emissions.
-AO2.1 Development achieves the acoustic quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Noise) Policy 2008: Schedule 1.
+AO2.1 Development achieves the acoustic quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Noise) Policy 2019: Schedule 1.
 AO2.2 When measured from the windows of habitable rooms of the nearest dwelling, illumination does not exceed: (1) during opening hours: 25 lux; and (2) after opening hours, 4 lux.
 Editor's note-For measurement guidance, refer to the Australian Standard for the Control of the Obtrusive Effects of Outdoor Lighting AS4282 - 1997.
 AO2.3 Vibrations do not exceed the maximum acceptable levels identified in Australian Standard AS2670 Evaluation of human exposure to whole of body vibration, Part 2: continuous and shock induced vibration in buildings (1-80Hz) when measured at the boundary of the site.
-AO2.4 Development achieves the air quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Air) Policy 2008: Schedule 1.
+AO2.4 Development achieves the air quality objectives stated in the Queensland Environmental Protection Act 1994: Environmental Protection (Air) Policy 2019: Schedule 1.
 AO2.5 Odour levels do not exceed 2.5 OU, 99.5%, 1 hour average.
-For assessable development Uses PO3 Development: AO3.1 The total gross floor area of all shops or shopping centres within the centre does not
+Editor's note - for further information on odour reports and methodology refer to Planning Scheme Policy 6 - Environmental Emissions.
+For assessable development Uses PO3 AO3.1